alimate/alimate.github.io/_posts/2020-4-24-thread-local-random.md

 On the contrary, with this new Java 8+ approach all we have to do is to read the `threadLocalRandomSeed` value directly and update it afterward.
 ## Efficient Memory Access
 ---
 In order to update the seed value, `java.util.concurrent.ThreadLocalRandom` needs to change the `threadLocalRandomSeed` state in the `java.lang.Thread` class.
-If we make the state `public`, then every body can potentially update `threadLocalRandomSeed` which is not good.
+If we make the state `public`, then every body can potentially update the `threadLocalRandomSeed`, which is not that good.

-We can use reflection to update the non-public state, but just because we can does not mean we should!
+We can use reflection to update the non-public state, but *just because we can does not mean we should*!

-As it turns out, the `ThreadLocalRandom` uses the `Unsafe.putLong` to update the `threadLocalRandomSeed` state efficiently:
+As it turns out, the `ThreadLocalRandom` uses the `Unsafe.putLong` native method to update the `threadLocalRandomSeed` state efficiently:
 {% highlight java %}
 /**
 * The seed increment.